 Electrons - the charged particles - can only move when there is a continuous (closed) circuit for the electrons to flow through.
 Any break in that circuit and the electrons will not flow and there will be zero current.

-pencil to colour in the circuit lines on your sheet.
-If you are doing this at home or school, use the positive and negative terminals on your 9V battery to make two marks on the paper that you can use as guides to work out the width of your graphite circuit lines.
+An effective circuit needs a power or energy source, which in our case is a battery.
+The battery is a source of electrons (from the negative terminal) and the force that pushes the electrons through a circuit once you have a closed or complete school, use the positive and negative terminals on your 9V battery to make two marks on the paper that you can use as guides to work out the width of your graphite circuit lines.
 See Figure 1.
 Make the lines about 0.5-1 cm wide and 8-10 cm long.
 You need to colour them quite heavily, so you need to go over them a few times.

 - 3. Measure a distance of 1cm along the circuit from where you will place the battery on the graphite lines.
-At the 1cm mark, put one LED terminal on one graphite line, the other terminal on the other line and secure both to the graphite with bluetack.
+At the 1cm mark, put one LED terminal on one graphite line, the other terminal on the other line.
 The longer LED leg (terminal) is the positive terminal.
 The longer leg on the LED must go on the same line as the battery's positive terminal.
-Once arranged correctly, the LED should light up. - 4.
+Once arranged correctly, the LED should light up (once you place the battery on the circuit also). - 4.
 Grab your 9V battery and place the positive terminal on the same graphite line as the positive LED terminal, and the negative battery terminal on the other graphite line with the negative LED terminal.
 Does your LED light up?
 If so, do a happy dance to show that you got the light to work first go. - 5.
 If the LED light does not switch on, make sure there is a good connection between the LED terminals and the graphite circuits and between the battery terminals and graphite circuits.
-Note you can just use your finger to hold the LED terminals onto the circuit, if you think the Blutack is preventing a good connection. - 6.
 Does your light work now?
 If not consider what might be going wrong.
 What can you change to make it work?
-What part of your experiment can you test, and how, to
+What part of your experiment can you test, and how, to ensure it functions properly?
+Make detailed notes about what you do.